If you buy through links on our site, we may earn an affiliate commission. Details.

-More than once, I’ve seen a game come to a complete stop while players from both side debate whether or not a player is serve is legal or not.
+More than once, I’ve seen a game come to a complete stop while players from both sides debate whether or not a player’s serve is legal or not.
 As more tennis players migrate to pickleball I think this is going to be a more common dispute since they are used to putting spin on the ball…and a lot of pickleball players (especially beginners) may not be used to seeing so much effect coming off the ball.
 So, can you put spin on a pickleball serve and still keep it legal?

-You can definitely put spin on the serve and be legal but there are a few important factors to consider about the general pickleball serving rules to make sure your serve is legal.
+You can definitely put spin on your serve and be legal but there are a few important factors to consider about the general pickleball serving rules to make sure your serve is legal.
 Here is the official rule from the International Federation of Pickleball (IFP) Tournament Rulebook.

 Serve Motion.
-The serve must be made with an underhand stroke so that contact with the ball is made below waist level (waist is defined as the navel level).
+The serve must be made with an underhand stroke so that contact with the ball is made below the waist level (waist is defined as the navel level).

 So based on the rules, there are three main criteria to keep your serve legal: 1) your arm must be moving in an upward arc. or, the paddle needs to be going in an upward motion, (2) contact with the ball must occur below the waist and (3) the highest part of the paddle cannot be above the wrist.

-Here is a good video by Mark Renneson of Third Shot Sports where he breaks down how to put spin on your serve.
-Toward the end of the video he shows slo-mo video of his serve mechanics.
+Here is a good video by Mark Renneson of Third Shot Sports where he breaks down how to put more spin on your serve.
+Toward the end of the video, he shows a slo-mo video of his serve mechanics.
 Although some people in the comments have the opinion that he is doing an illegal serve, if you watch the end and pay attention the contact is made below his waist and the paddle is below his wrist so it is legal based on the IFP rules.
 He is putting some pretty wicked serve on his serves so it’s a good example proving you can perform a legal serve.

 As the sport of pickleball evolves, the intensity of play and overall skill level of the average player is on the rise.
-That, compounded by the huge influx of experienced tennis players that have migrated to pickleball, have made spin a bigger part of game that it was just a few years ago.
+That, compounded by the huge influx of experienced tennis players that have migrated to pickleball, have made spin a bigger part of the game that it was just a few years ago.